kraberstein/my-coursera-projects/README.md

 # "WhiteBeltProjects" contains a tasks from first chapter of courses:
 # https://www.coursera.org/learn/c-plus-plus-white?specialization=c-plus-plus-modern-development

-# Other chapters will be completed.
+# Other chapters will be uploaded when I'll start them.
+# Rep are renewed everytime my courses steps done.